 These homes, which are known as comps, or comparable sales, are used to conduct a sales comparison approach to pricing.
 This approach relies on the premise that you can figure out how much a home is worth by identifying how much it would cost to purchase a similar home of equal desirability.

 The Rule Of Three

 The first step for an agent preparing a CMA is to find three homes that have sold recently (within the past 6 months at most, but preferably 3 months).
 These three homes should be as similar and located as closely together as possible.

 Once at least three comps are selected, each one is thoroughly examined to pinpoint how it differs from the home in question.
-After the differences are itemized and priced out, the sales price of each comp is adjusted to determine how much it would cost if it was nearly identical to the subject property and sold in the current market.
+After the differences are itemized and priced out, the sales price of each comp is adjusted to determine how much it would cost if it were nearly identical to the subject property and sold in the current market.

-Understanding How They Differ From Appraisals
+Understanding How Real Estate CMAs Differ From Appraisals

 Although a comparative market analysis uses similar housing market indicators to compare and identify regional home values, it’s not considered an official home appraisal.
 Whereas home appraisals are conducted by appraisers to create home valuations, CMAs are completed by licensed real estate professionals to estimate the fair market value.

 Even though the resulting value is an approximation that also incorporates the goals of the seller or buyer of the property, a CMA is a complex process that requires technical knowledge of the overall market and how various aspects of real estate impact how much a property is worth.